 What Happens if Bond Conditions Are Violated?

-If the individual fails to attend a court hearing or does not comply with the bond conditions, the bond is forfeited, meaning the government keeps the full amount.
+If the individual fails to attend a court hearing or does not comply with the bond conditions, the bond is forfeited, meaning the government keeps the total amount.
 ICE may also issue a new detention order for the individual.

 The Role of an Immigration Attorney